 The bill amends Minnesota Statutes 2024, section 13.085, subdivision 2, to reduce the filing fee for data practices complaints from $1,000 to $200.
 This change aims to make it more accessible for individuals to file complaints alleging violations of data practices laws.
-The bill maintains the requirement that complaints must be filed within two years of the alleged violation, or within one year if the violation involved concealment or misrepresentation by the government entity.
+The bill maintains the requirement that complaints must be submitted in writing, under oath, and must detail the factual basis for the claim.
+Additionally, it stipulates that complaints must be filed within two years of the alleged violation, with an exception for cases involving concealment or misrepresentation by a government entity.

 Statutes affected: